Dragon160/Ubuntu-RazerBladeStealth2019/README.md

     sudo tlp start

-__Be aware__ that know the system sleep mode is __broken__.
+__Be aware__ that now the system sleep mode is __broken__.
 The reason is as simple as stupid - the default TLP configuration sets maximum CPU performance on battery mode.
 This also prevents the CPU to go into a deeper sleeping mode (>S0).

 To avoid that I created an TLP config file which fix this problem.
 Just copy the file (https://github.com/Dragon160/Ubuntu-RazerBladeStealth2019/blob/master/src/tlp-razer.conf) to this location: